 The Club owns a fantastic range of snowsports equipment at competitive prices that members can hire.

-Our ski and snowboard equipment is renewed every four years and kept in great condition.
+Our ski and snowboard equipment is renewed regularly, and kept in great condition.
 We also have a fully equipped ski servicing workshop available for member use.

 Hire and workshop opening hours